Tiberriver256/azure-devops-node-api/docs/api-reference/git-api/README.md

 To use the Git API, you'll need:
 - An Azure DevOps account with appropriate permissions
-- A personal access token (PAT) or other authentication method
+- A Personal Access Token (PAT) or other authentication method
 - The Azure DevOps Node.js API client library

 ## Getting Started